Freedom of Movement of Footballers: Brexit and the EPL

 There are, of course, players who would not initially have qualified for a work permit but went on to have succesfull careers at the club that brought them to England.
 Some examples are given in Table 1.

 A common characteristic of these players is their age on the date of their EPL debut.
-Of the nineteen players listed, fifteen were under the age of 23, and ten were under the age of 21.
+Of the twenty players listed, fifteen were under the age of 23, and ten were under the age of 21.
 Arsenal players from Spain and France are heavily represented – including high profile players such as Fabregas, Bellerin and Anelka – indicating the degree to which their youth recruitment strategy and development program has benefited from EU membership.
 At the other end of the age scale, Vialli arrived at Chelsea in 1996 on a free transfer having not played for Italy for several years.

 Rihad Mahrez is included on the list because, despite playing for the Algerian national team, he was born in France and is a French citizen.
 He would have failed to qualify for a work permit because, when Leicester bought him in January 2014 (for the modest fee of £750k), he had not played a sufficient number of competitive international matches for Algeria.